Boosting the STM's spatial and energy resolution with double-functionalized probe tips

 \subsection{Theory}

-To rationalize our results, we model the experimental data with a simplified 2D continuous model of a bare superconducting surface with an anisotropic stadium-shaped Fermi surface, as shown in Fig.~\ref{fig_5}(a).
-A lattice model with a similar Fermi surface was already used in Ref.~\cite{Odobesko2020a}.
-We introduce a parameter $a \in [0,k_{\rm F}]$ that defines the length of the flat segments of the Fermi contour, where $a = 0$ corresponds to a circular shape with Fermi quasi-momentum $k_{\rm F}$.
-Since the Fermi velocity points always perpendicular to the Fermi surface, a finite $a > 0$ generates a focusing of the hybridized YSR-state propagation along the $[1\bar{1}0]$-direction in real space, whose strength increases with increasing $a$.
+To rationalise our results, we model the experimental data with a simplified 2D continuous model of a bare superconducting surface with an anisotropic stadium-shaped Fermi surface, as shown in Fig.~\ref{fig_3}(a).
+A lattice model with a similar Fermi surface was already successfully used in Ref.~\cite{Odobesko2020a}.
+We introduce a parameter $a \in [0,k_{\rm F}]$ that defines the length of the flat segments of the Fermi contour, where $a = 0$ corresponds to a circular shape with the Fermi wave vector $k_{\rm F}$.
+Since the Fermi velocity points always perpendicular to the Fermi surface contour, $a > 0$ generates a focusing of the hybridized YSR-state propagation along the $[1\bar{1}0]$-direction in real space, whose strength increases with increasing $a$.
 In the following, we focus our analysis on the LDOS of the impurity-dressed substrate, keeping in mind that the experimental data obtained from STS is actually a convolution of the LDOS of the substrate and the tip.
+The influence of the tip orbital will be discussed further.

 Following the Green's function approach described in Ref.~\cite{Ortuzar2022}, we model the Fe dimer by adding two magnetic impurities at an inter-impurity distance $d$ on the bare superconducting substrate.
-We fix $d = (2.66 \pm 0.18)\,\text{\AA}$ to the average between the two extremes Fe and Nb with nearest-neighbor distances of $2.48\,\text{\AA}$ and $2.85\,\text{\AA}$), as discussed earlier.
-We also account for the epitaxial strain between the Fe dimer and the Nb(110) substrate, where axis of the Fe dimer is rotated clockwise by an angle $4^\circ$ with respect to the $[1\bar{1}1]$ direction \cite{SupplMat}.
+We fix $d = (2.66 \pm 0.18)\,\text{\AA}$ to the average between the two extremes Fe and Nb with nearest-neighbor distances of $2.48\,\text{\AA}$ and $2.85\,\text{\AA}$, as discussed in the Supplemental Material \cite{SupplMat}.
+We also account for the epitaxial strain between the Fe dimer and the Nb(110) substrate, where the axis of the Fe dimer is rotated clockwise by an angle of $4^\circ$ with respect to the $[1\bar{1}1]$ direction \cite{SupplMat}.
 For simplicity, these impurities are assumed to be identical and described by a semiclassical Shiba model \cite{Shiba1968} with an onsite energy $U$ and an exchange coupling $J$.